-Over the course of the prior three fiscal years 2021, 2022 and 2023, the Company deployed a cash preservation strategy, that focused the executive officers on the long-term growth and Shareholder alignment.
-While the Company displayed a tremendous value appreciation for Shareholders over the past five fiscal years (as shown in the section under "Performance Graph") the Board has refrained from providing cash bonuses to executive officers during this time period.
+Over the course of the prior three fiscal years 2022, 2023 and 2024, the Company deployed a cash preservation strategy, that focused the executive officers on the long-term growth and Shareholder alignment.
+While the Company displayed an increased value appreciation for Shareholders over the past five fiscal years (as shown in the section under "Performance Graph") the Board has generally preferred equity issuances as opposed to cash bonuses to its executive officers during this time period.
 The Compensation Committee will continue to monitor peer group trends in its approach to defining the NEOs target annual incentive compensation opportunity levels, and will also continue to reflect on the appropriate timing for when the Company is ready to begin setting annual financial, operational and strategic metrics for determining cash bonuses.

 The Compensation Committee's philosophy during the growth phase of the Company is to focus executives on driving long-term value creating objectives.
-The fiscal year 2023 performance results are a demonstration of the efficacy of the current compensation philosophy.
-The Company was pleased to announce that a number of significant financial milestones were achieved during fiscal 2023, including:
+The Fiscal 2024 performance results are a demonstration of the efficacy of the current compensation philosophy.
+The Company was pleased to announce that a number of significant financial milestones were achieved during Fiscal 2024, including: Total revenue for the year ended December 31, 2024, was \$919.7 million, compared to total revenue of \$776.1 million for the prior year, an increase of 19% driven by acquisitions and organic growth during the past year.
+Excluding the CRH and Circle Medical impacts(1), the Company was on track to achieve revenue of \$1.0 billion for 2024.